pineapple-spire/pineapple-spire.github.io/index.md

 <details>
   <summary>👉 <strong>Auditor Guide</strong> (Click to expand)</summary>

-  This section provides a walkthrough of the Pineapple Spire auditor interface and its capabilities.
+  <p>This section provides a walkthrough of the Pineapple Spire auditor interface and its capabilities.

   The auditor has the same capabilities as the user and analyst, minus the ability to view support requests.
 However, they are able to view and edit audited data.

-  The auditor is able to view the audit data page and edit any values as needed, then save the changes.
+  The auditor is able to view the audit data page and edit any values as needed, then save the changes.</p>

   <img src="images/user-guide/auditor-page.png" alt="Viewing audited page" width="600px">